 • 55 million businesses are already on LinkedIn.

-Clearly, the benefits of a LinkedIn Company Page are perks you won’t want your business to miss out on!
+Clearly, the benefits of a LinkedIn business page are perks you won’t want your business to miss out on!

-Creating a LinkedIn Company Page is quick, easy, and free!
-Here are the simple steps to get started with your very own LinkedIn Company Page:
+Creating a LinkedIn page is quick, easy, and free!
+Here are the simple steps to get started with your very own LinkedIn business page:

-2. Click the square Work icon in the top right corner of your LinkedIn homepage.
+2. Click the square for business widget in the top right corner of your LinkedIn homepage.

 • Showcase page